Depression in Childhood – Causes and Signs

 Depression treatment for Childhood Depression

-Early detection of depression in childhood leads to early intervention and earlier and recovery.
+Early detection of depression in childhood leads to early intervention and recovery.

-Cognitive behavior therapy techniques lead to improved mood, less depression, and more confidence in kids who receive it.
+Cognitive behavior therapy techniques improve mood disorders, reduce depression symptoms, and increase confidence in kids who receive it.

 Animal Assisted Therapy